Vipul115/Statistical-Time-Series-Analysis-on-Agricultural-Commodity-Prices/README.md

 ## Contact

 * vipulrustagi11@gmail.com
-* Feel free to contact team leads with any questions or if you are interested in contributing!
+* Feel free to contact me for any questions or if you are interested in contributing!